Denali - 2011

 click to enlarge

-It was a good trip for me.
-I was very disappointed not to have summited especially since I had made my previous summits of Vinson, Aconcagua and Everest the previous 6 months as part of my 7 Summits Climb for Alzheimer's: Memories are Everything project.
+I was very disappointed not to have summited especially since I had made my previous summits of Vinson, Aconcagua and Everest the previous 6 months as part of my 7 Summits Climb for Alzheimer's: Memories are Everything® project.

 However, the weather simply did not cooperate and there is not much that could be done.

-My only reflection is that Denali feels like it has lost the wild feeling I found back in 2001.
+A final reflection is that Denali feels like it has lost the wild feeling I found back in 2001.
 Maybe it is due to my experience but more to the point, it felt like it was run as a formula, similar to Mt.
 Rainier or Mont Blanc where operators run climbers up and down the mountain.
-This is not a criticism of any specific operator but rather an observation of how climbing evolves on popular mountains.

 About 1000 to 1500 climbers attempt Denali each year with an overall success rate of 50%, less for a non-commercial team.
 So I am behind the odds with 0 summits out of 3 attempts.
 Denali, you owe me one!